-Sound is invisible vibrations travelling in all directions through the air described as ‘sound waves’.
-The range of different soundwaves in any given environment is a ‘soundscape’.
+Sound waves are invisible vibrations travelling in all directions from a sound source.
+The range of different sound waves in any given environment is a ‘soundscape’.

-Sound waves are can be generated in our voice box and projected from our mouths, enabling us to talk and sing.
-Devices such as speakers and musical instruments are similarly designed to generate sound waves.
+Sound waves can be generated in our voice box and projected from our mouths, enabling us to express our thoughts through speech.
+Devices such as speakers and musical instruments are also specifically designed to generate sound waves.

-Sound waves are also generated by elements and objects interacting in the environment around us (e.g. waves crashing on rocks, boots crunching on gravel, car tyres screeching on the road, wind blowing through trees, etc).
+Sound waves are also generated by elements and objects interacting in the environment around us (e.g. waves crashing on rocks, boots crunching on gravel, car tyres spinning along roads, wind rustling leaves, machine mechanics, etc).

 Almost all sound waves are unique, reflecting the vast range of different sounds.
-Sound waves vary in frequency, amplitude, pressure/intensity, speed and direction.
+Sound waves vary in frequency (pitch), amplitude, pressure/intensity, speed and direction.

 Parts of the ear